guildai/guild.ai/pages/docs/tutorials/train-mnist.md

 TensorFlow event logs for the `mnist-softmax` run.

-Keep Guild View and TensorBoard open running in your browser throughout this tutorials --- they will both update automatically as you work!
+Keep Guild View and TensorBoard open running in your browser throughout this tutorials --- they both refresj automatically as you work!

 ## Train the CNN model